MaxCaudle/Boulder_AI_CPW_study/README.md

 ## The model

-I am using the TensorFlow API Object detection framework (https://github.com/tensorflow/models/tree/master/research/object_detection).
+I am using the [TensorFlow API Object detection framework](https://github.com/tensorflow/models/tree/master/research/object_detection).
 A fair amount of pipelining is required to get the data streamed through to the API in the format it needs.
 I built my pipeline out so any images could go into a training folder and any images could go into the true test set (read: not validation).
 This will make it easier for future projects to be quickly built out.

 The crux of this project seems to be the tight time constraint, I ended up having a week with the training data.
 My model quickly learned where to draw bounding boxes.
 Here is a zoomed out view of the models architecture: